ronter-7786/pico_e-paper/README.md

 ## Examples
 The first example is a bike computer, pico-bike.
 It displays the speed, elapsed time, and distance travelled.
 Currently it's just a framework with no real sensor for bike movement, just a simulation that varies speed over a 1 hour trip.
+The program uses core 1 to refresh the display, while core 0 does the computation for speed via wheel revolutions, and manages the display menus.